-This porcupine meatballs recipe is a descendant of the first recipe I ever made as an adult.
+This porcupine meatballs recipe is an iteration of the first recipe I made as an adult.
 It came from the first cookbook I ever owned — a spiral-bound orange Betty Crocker cookbook from my mom.

 Do you know the one?

-I still have that cookbook (minus the cover) and even though my version of porcupines has morphed into its own thing over time, we enjoyed the original porcupine recipe for years.
+I still have that cookbook (minus the cover), but my version of porcupine meatballs has morphed into its own thing over time.

 Ingredients for Porcupine Meatballs